The dynamic importance of nodes is poorly predicted by static network features

 Nodal importance was computed based on the ``information flow'' through a node.
 The flow through a node had a non-linear relation between its structural connectedness and the type of dynamics present in the system.
-These results highlight the non-intuitive and non-trivial interplay of the structure of a system and dynamics between the nodes of the system.
+These results highlight the non-intuitive and non-trivial interplay of the structure of a system and dynamics between the nodes of a system.
+However, the results required full knowledge of the system, i.e. both the network structure and the dynamics of the system are required to estimate the node with the highest dynamic importance.
+For a real-world system having both the dynamics available and the underlying network structure may be difficult.
+In addition, in their study the network structure was deemed constant.
+It remains unclear whether the proposed flow would generalize to systems with varying network structure.
+In addition, the results were obtained from steady-state.
+For dynamical processes an out-of-equilibrium approach highlight \emph{how} trajectories generate systemic behavior.
+What is needed are methods that can detect the highest dynamic importance of a node from observations directly without knowing or assuming the underlying network or causal structure among variables.